-Zaniyan is a nonprofit 501(c)(3) educational organization dedicated to healing and serving the earth.
+Zaniyan is a nonprofit 501(c)(3) educational organization promoting health through plants.
 We value the wisdom of elders, heritage, and traditions of native peoples of many nations, as well as modern science, to promote health and healing, to support natural birth and breastfeeding, and to grow food and medicine.

 - * We build sustainable resilient food systems that support food sovereignty and create food security

 - * We integrate the holistic model of mind body heart and spirit into healing

 - * We consider birthing and breastfeeding and how we care for the young to have a profound and lifelong impact on humans and the future welfare of the planet

 - * We respect and care for our elders recognizing their knowledge and wisdom are finite and precious resources needed for our survival well-being and preservation of all nations' culture and heritage

 - * We support loving and dignified end of life care and believe that the remains after death are sacred and should be respected